frichards17/WorkoutTimer/README.md

 # WorkoutTimer
-A timer app for use when doing interval based workouts.
+An Android timer app for use when doing interval based workouts.
 A work in progress.